Mesh Denoising and Inpainting using the Total Variation of the Normal and a Shape Newton Approach: Total Variation of the Normal Vector

-In this paper, we propose another reformulation of \eqref{eq:Discrete_TV_log} which gives rise to a simpler algorithm.
-It is based on the observation that $\logarithm{\bn_E^+}{\bn_E^-}$ is parallel to the so-called co-normal vector $\bmu_E^+$.
-The latter is the unit vector in the same plane as the triangle $T_E^+$, perpendicular to~$E$ and outward pointing from $T_E^+$; see \cref{fig:CoNormal}.
+and thus the logarithmic map $\logarithm{\bn_+}{\bn_-}$ is parallel to the so-called co-normal vector $\bmu_+$.
+The latter is the unit vector uniquely defined by the following properties: it lies in the same plane as the triangle $T_+$, it is perpendicular to the shared edge~$E$ and points outward from $T_+$; see \cref{figure:Co-Normal}.
+Furthermore, the relation